stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 diameter, with many corridors, and with a small circular room at the centre.
 More than this I could never learn from a direct investigation.

-  I now observed that the sun was sinking very low in the west&mdash;a golden-ruddy disc floating in a pool of scarlet and orange above the mist-clouded trees of the horizon.
+  I now observed that the sun was sinking very low in the west--a golden-ruddy disc floating in a pool of scarlet and orange above the mist-clouded trees of the horizon.
 Plainly, I would have to hurry if I expected to choose a sleeping-spot on dry ground before dark.
 I had long before decided to camp for the night on the firm, mossy rim of the plateau near the crest